You’re hired — Now what?

 Because a 6-A student in the M.Eng.
 Program has one less term on campus, some planning is necessary so that all requirements can be met on time.
 Some general notes appear below:

-By registering for 6.921 and 6.922 during the first two summer assignments, you pick up two unrestricted electives for 24 (UG) units.
+By registering for 6.921 in the summer of Track 1 and 2, 6.923 during the Spring or Fall of Track 2,and 6.922 during the first summer of Track 3, you pick-up up to three unrestricted electives for 36 (UG) units.
 By registering for 6.951 during the graduate 6-A assignment in the fall term, you pick up an additional 12 (G) units of the 66 units required for M.Eng.

 6-A students also register for 24 thesis units (6.ThM) (during the graduate Summer and Fall assignments) to complete the M.Eng. thesis.
 If the thesis is not submitted by the beginning of the Spring Term, students register for another 12 thesis units.